Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Shorter shelf life due to fewer preservatives

-- May not be sufficient for severe attacks
+- May not be sufficient for severe flare-ups

-- Not all "organic" products are automatically suitable for atopic dermatitis
+- Not all "organic" products are automatically suitable for neurodermatitis

-Atopic dermatitis is a chronic inflammatory skin disease characterized by a compromised skin barrier and an overactive immune system.
-Unlike normal dry skin, it involves a complex interplay of various factors:
+Neurodermatitis is a chronic inflammatory skin disease characterized by a disrupted skin barrier and an overactive immune system.
+Unlike normal dry skin, there is a complex interplay of various factors here:

-- Disturbed skin barrier: loss of moisture and protective function
+- Disrupted skin barrier: Loss of moisture and protective function

-- Immune system: Overreaction to actually harmless substances
+- Immune system: Overreaction to otherwise harmless substances

-- Environmental factors: Stress, allergens, climate can trigger attacks
+- Environmental factors: Stress, allergens, climate can trigger flare-ups

-Expert tip: In atopic dermatitis, the production of filaggrin—an important protein for the skin barrier—is often disrupted.
-Therefore, the skin requires external support through lipid-replenishing and moisturizing ingredients.
+Expert Tip: In neurodermatitis, the production of filaggrin – an important protein for the skin barrier – is often disrupted.
+Therefore, the skin needs external support from lipid-replenishing and moisturizing ingredients.

-The symptoms of atopic dermatitis vary depending on age and severity.
-While the face and scalp are often affected in infants, adults often experience eczema in the crooks of the joints, on the neck, or on the hands.
+The symptoms of neurodermatitis vary depending on age and severity.
+While in infants the face and scalp are often affected, adults frequently show eczema in the joint creases, on the neck, or on the hands.

-- Redness and inflammation: Acute attacks with weeping areas
+- Redness and inflammation: Acute flare-ups with weeping areas

 - Thickening of the skin: Due to chronic scratching (lichenification)